markrussinovich/jcd/README.md

 2. Sourced the `mcd_function.sh` script in your shell configuration file
 3. Reloaded your shell with `source ~/.bashrc`

+### Tab Completion Not Working
+If tab completion doesn't cycle through matches:
+1. Ensure `mcd_function.sh` is properly sourced
+2. Check that the binary path in `MCD_BINARY` is correct
+3. Test the binary directly: `/path/to/mcd fo 0` should return a directory
+4. Enable debug mode: `export MCD_DEBUG=1` to see completion details

 ### No Matches Found
 The tool searches with case-insensitive substring matching.
 Try:
 - Shorter or more general search terms
 - Checking if the target directory actually exists
 - Verifying you're in the right starting location
+- Testing with debug mode: `MCD_DEBUG=1 mcd <pattern>`

+### Tab Completion Shows Wrong Results
+If tab completion shows unexpected directories:
+- Remember that search includes both parent and child directories
+- Use more specific patterns to narrow results
+- Check current working directory as it affects search scope

 ### Binary Not Found Error
 Ensure the binary exists and has execute permissions: